Residual food waste from cans/bottles, antifreeze, emulsified oils

 Most forms of COD are water soluble

 Biochemical oxygen demand (BOD) – a slightly more refined measure of water quality constituents than COD.
-BOD measures the amount of organic components in a sample.
+BOD measures the amount of organic components that can be biologically degraded in a sample.

 Dissolved oxygen (DO) – a measure of oxygen dissolved in water.